The Mori-Zwanzig formulation of deep learning: Functional setting

-In this section we prove a result on neural networks perturbed by random noise of increasing amplitude which states that it is possible to make both operators $\N$ and $\M$ in \eqref{MN} contractions\footnote{An linear operator is called a contraction if its operator norm is smaller than one.} if the noise is properly chosen.
-To this end, we begin with the following lemma. \begin{lemma} Let
+In this section, we prove a result on neural networks models \eqref{NNfunctional} which states that it is possible to make both operators $\N$ and $\M$ in \eqref{MN} contractions\footnote{An linear operator is called a contraction if its operator norm is smaller than one.} if the noise is properly chosen.
+To this end, we begin with the following lemma. \begin{lemma} {Let $\mathscr{R}(\bm \xi_n)$ and $\mathscr{R}(\bm \xi_{n-1})$ be bounded subsets of $\mathbb{R}^N$, $\rho_n \in L^2(\mathscr{R}(\bm \xi_n))$}.
+If